telerik/fiddler-jam-docs/portal/portal-logs.md

 Fiddler Jam protects the content of the submitted logs through the following rules:

 - All logs are captured with applied masking for [any data Fiddler considers is sensitive]({%slug fj-security%}#masking-sensitive-data).
 - The submitted log can be opened only by Portal Users who meet the access rights requirements that the Extension User set through [the link generation options]({%slug fj-link-options%})).
 - The submitted log can be added to a workspace by Portal Users with the respective access rights.
 Any log that is not added to a workspace will be automatically deleted after 31 days.
 A warning note with the expiration counter appears on the top-right corner of each submitted log.
 [Learn how to preserve the submitted log for a longer period by adding it to a workspace...](#adding-and-sharing-the-log-in-the-workspace)

 To enable a [Portal Viewer]({%slug fj-users%}#viewer-role) to open the submitted log:

 1. The Extension User must set the appropriate access rights during the link generation.
 1. The Portal User must add the log to a workspace.

 ## Options for Working with Logs

-Once a submitted log gets uploaded to the Fiddler Jam Portal, the Portal provides the following options for managing that log:
+Once a submitted log gets uploaded to the Fiddler Jam Portal, the Portal provides the multiple possibilities for managing and using the log:

-- [Using and editing the log details](#log-details) such as its title, description, and so on.

 - [Investigating the captured data of the requests and responses](#inspecting-traffic)&mdash;The session data includes the headers and bodies of each HTTP or HTTPS Request and response.
 With Fiddler Jam version 1.4.0 and above, you can also inspect WebSocket handshake and messages.

-- [Inspecting the browser events](#browser-events)&mdash;Each log contains the browser events triggered from user interactions with the page during the recording.
+- [Inspecting the browser events](#inspecting-browser-events)&mdash;Each log contains the browser events triggered from user interactions with the page during the recording.

-- [Inspecting the taken screenshots](#screenshot-inspection)&mdash;When the Extension User explicitly enables the screenshot option, a new screenshot is added for each user interaction on a clickable element.
+- [Inspecting the taken screenshots](#inspecting-browser-events)&mdash;When the Extension User explicitly enables the **Capture Screenshots** option, a new screenshot is added for each user interaction on a clickable element (applicable for **click** and **double-click** events only).

-- [Inspecting the screen recording](#screen-recording)&mdash;When the Extension User explicitly enables the **Capture video** option, the whole capturing process is output in the **Screen Recording** tab.
+- [Inspecting the screen recording](#inspecting-video-recordings)&mdash;When the Extension User explicitly enables the **Capture video** option, the whole capturing process is output in the **Screen Recording** tab.

+- [Analyzing the developer console logs](#inspecting-console-logs), which is available when the Extension User has selected the **Capture console** option.

-- [Analyzing the developer console logs](#console-log-inspection), which is available when the Extension User has selected the **Capture console** option.
+- [Analyzing the developer console logs](#inspecting-console-logs), which is available when the Extension User has selected the **Capture console** option.

+- [Integration with GitHub issues](#log-main-menu) to easily create and link GitHub issues for further investigation and collaboration within the GitHub source control.

+- [Using and editing the log details](#log-main-menu) such as its title, description, and so on.

 - [Running an advanced investigation through the Fiddler Everywhere web-debugging tool]({%slug fj-advanced-analysis%}#fiddler-everywhere-integration).